Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

 I was first introduced to yarn bombing when I was a senior in college.
 I was taking an art class that focused on Punk Art and the DIY Movement.
-We had Inga a.k.a.
-Rockpool Candy and Andy from MyTarPit come and talk to us a bit about their art and in particular, art bombing, as we were planning to do our own guerrilla art movement on campus.
+We had Inga, a.k.a.
+Rockpool Candy, and Andy from MyTarPit come and talk to us a bit about their art and, in particular, art bombing, as we were planning to do our own guerrilla art movement on campus.

-Then I saw her beautiful artwork and learned of how crocheted and knit things could be made into so much more than just hats, scarves, and sweaters, and I was hooked (literally haha).
-Inga is the one who taught me how to crochet in the round and soon after I discovered amigurumi and there has been no turning back for me since then.
+Then I saw her beautiful artwork and learned how crocheted and knitted things could be made into so much more than just hats, scarves, and sweaters, and I was hooked (literally, haha).
+Inga is the one who taught me how to crochet in the round, and soon after, I discovered amigurumi, and there has been no turning back for me since then.

-After I graduated Inga and Andy returned for "ELEMENTALS Birds," so bummed I missed that one!
+After I graduated, Inga and Andy returned for "ELEMENTALS Birds"; so bummed I missed that one!

 History of Yarn Bombing

 Yarn bombing goes by many names; yarnstorming, guerrilla knitting/crocheting, urban knitting/crocheting, and graffiti knitting/crocheting--to name a few.
-I prefer yarn bombing or yarnbombing though because it can be knit or crocheted works and...that's the name I was taught so it kind of just stuck. :)
+I prefer yarn bombing or yarnbombing, though, because it can be knit or crocheted works, and...that's the name I was taught, so it kind of just stuck. :)

 Yarn bombing is a type of street art or graffiti.
-Like graffiti that comes from a spray can it can vary greatly in style, aesthetics, and meaning.
-The big difference between yarn bombing and graffiti however is the purpose behind it.
-While spray painting or tagging is typically meant to claim a place or vandalize (as well as display art and beautify), yarn bombings main motivation is to bring life, warmth, and a feeling of belonging and community.
+Like graffiti that comes from a spray can, it can vary greatly in style, aesthetics, and meaning.
+The big difference between yarn bombing and graffiti, however, is the purpose behind it.
+While spray painting or tagging is typically meant to claim a place or vandalize (as well as display art and beautify), yarn bombings' main motivation is to bring life, warmth, and a feeling of belonging and community.

-Thanks to the internet the movement has been able to spread rapidly worldwide as groups have come together to yarnbomb their cities and share their work over the web.
+Thanks to the internet, the movement has been able to spread rapidly worldwide as groups have come together to yarnbomb their cities and share their work over the web.
 Some artists of note are Lauren O'Farrell (a.k.a.
-Deadly Knitshade) from the UK and her collective, Knit the City, the Twilight Taggers from Australia, and Joann Matvichuk from Alberta, who founded International Yarnbombing Day which was first observed June 11, 2011.
+Deadly Knitshade) from the UK and her collective, Knit the City, the Twilight Taggers from Australia, and Joann Matvichuk from Alberta, who founded International Yarnbombing Day, which was first observed June 11, 2011.

-Beautifying Urban Environments
+Beautifying Urban Environments With Yarn

-While yarn bombing can be used to make deep meaningful statements about the world around us, in most cases the purpose is simple--to create something fun and beautiful just because it might make someone else's day.
+While yarn bombing can be used to make deep, meaningful statements about the world around us, in most cases, the purpose is simple--to create something fun and beautiful just because it might make someone else's day.

 While fibre artists will often yarn bomb trees and other natural objects, the yarn bombing pieces that appeal to me the most are ones found in urban settings.
-This is not just because they are so unexpected, but because of the unlikely pairing of the organic craft world with the inorganic urban world.
+This is not just because they are so unexpected but because of the unlikely pairing of the organic craft world with the inorganic urban world.

 Alone, urban environments tend to feel cold, unfriendly, hard, nonchalant, and extremely robotic.
 There is no life or colour.
 On the other side, the very nature of knit objects is to create warmth, love, and comfort.
 When these two worlds are combined, something magical happens.
-Our mundane, every day, routine is suddenly transformed into something more.
-The average passer-by's goal stops being simply to get from point A to point B, like some sort of machine and they feel--at least for a moment--like a human being again.
+Our mundane, everyday routine is suddenly transformed into something more.
+The average passer-by's goal stops being simply to get from point A to point B, like some sort of machine, and they feel--at least for a moment--like a human being again.

 Yarn bombing and other creative street art used to bring people together and allow us a moment to live is not, in my opinion, something that should be odd or uncommon.
 I believe that, especially in this time where everyone in "plugged in" it has become necessary for us to be reminded that we are not machines, but living, breathing creatures capable of emotion and critical thinking.

 Growing up in New York City, I know how depressing a place it can be.
-When I think of the city the first thing that comes to my mind is the colour gray, followed by dust, dirt, car pollution, and monochromatic buildings.
+When I think of the city, the first thing that comes to my mind is the colour gray, followed by dust, dirt, car pollution, and monochromatic buildings.
 Stumbling upon yarn bombing in such a place like this is like finding buried treasure by accident.

 Making a Statement

-While it isn't necessary for yarn bombs to have a specific purpose or thing to stay, it is still street art and graffiti has been used in many ways throughout its history to make political comments and force people to re-evaluate their ways of thinking and living.
-Don't let yarn bombing's cuddly exterior fool you, it could also be just as powerful a tool for getting the word out.
+While it isn't necessary for yarn bombs to have a specific purpose or thing to stay, it is still street art, and graffiti has been used in many ways throughout its history to make political comments and force people to re-evaluate their ways of thinking and living.
+Don't let yarn bombing's cuddly exterior fool you; it could also be just as powerful a tool for getting the word out.

-Ask yourself what is important to you?
+Ask yourself: what is important to you?
 What needs to change in your community?
 How can you use yarn bombing to get the message across?